raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 An important aspect of programming and design is making sure you are ready for when things go wrong.
 Most experiments will have a main loop that runs repeatedly over the 3-hour period.
 An unexpected error encountered in this loop could be disastrous if it causes the program to stop or stall and prevent further data collection.
 So, think of some ‘what if’ scenarios.
 For example, if you’re reading data from a sensor, what will happen if it gives you an unexpected result?
 Will your program cope with this?
 How are you dealing with hardware errors?

 --- task ---
-Identify points in your flowchart where errors might occur and add new blocks to cater for them.
+Identify points in your flow chart where errors might occur and add new blocks to cater for them.
 --- /task ---

 ### Assign tasks to members of the team

-After finishing your flowchart it is a good idea to review it altogether and double check that there is no unnecessary work and that you're satisfied that the final result will help you test your hypothesis.
+After finishing your flow chart, it is a good idea to review it all together.
+Double-check that there is no unnecessary work and that you're satisfied that the final result will help you test your hypothesis.
 Once you're satisfied, assign tasks by following the steps below.

-+ Give descriptive names to each task block.
++ Give descriptive names to each task block
-+ Assign responsibility for each block to different members of the team, keeping in mind their experience and desires.
++ Assign responsibility for each block to different members of the team, keeping in mind their experience and desires
-+ Remember that someone needs to be responsible for the scaffold of the final program that will contain the various function calls in the right order.
++ Remember that someone needs to be responsible for the scaffold of the final program that will contain the various function calls in the right order

 You may want to use a project management tool to keep track of your tasks.
 Something as simple as [Google Keep](https://www.google.com/keep/) could work, or you could use a [Trello](https://www.trello.com) or [Monday.com](https://www.monday.com) board.